Danielle Spencer (Australian actress): Career

 In March 2012, Spencer was announced as a contestant for season 12 of Dancing with the Stars on the Seven Network in which she placed second.
 Her professional partner was Damian Whitewood.

+In 2015, Danielle Spencer was a member of Australia's judging panel in the 2015 Eurovision Song Contest.

-Spencer is a supporter of the Australian Children’s Music Foundation (ACMF), an educational program for underprivileged and indigenous children in Australia.
-She´s supporter of women’s cancer programs as the Pink Ribbon Breakfast for breast cancer and The Girls Night.
+Spencer is a supporter of her father Don Spencer's charity, the Australian Children's Music Foundation (ACMF), an educational program for underprivileged and Indigenous children in Australia.
+She's supporter of women's cancer programs as the Pink Ribbon Breakfast for breast cancer and The Girls Night.

-In 1987 Danielle Spencer starred in Rasputin as one of the Tsar's daughters and dated Terry Serio who also starred in the same musical as Prince Felix.
+On 10 July 2020, Spencer released an album with close friend, producer/songwriter Vince Pizzinga, under duo-name 'Lost Luggage'.
+Their self-titled LP consisted of alternative covers of various '80s classics.
+She promoted the release on various platforms, including on Channel 7, and The Kyle and Jackie O Show on KIIS 106.5.

+In November 2024, Spencer released her first new original song in 14 years, titled Regenerate.
+She performed the song for the first time on Channel 7 Australia on 3 December as part of the OzHarvest Charity concert, featuring Conrad Sewell, Daryl Braithwaite, Human Nature and many other Australian artists, with a special appearance by Bob Geldof.
+The media responses to Regenerate were very positive with The Daily Telegraph saying "the reclusive alternative singer-songwriter is back in the pop game” calling the song "epic" and Women In Pop saying "Spencer never conforms to the expected structures of pop music and everything she releases is simply special".
+Spencer announced on social media there will be a new album in 2025.

 Personal life

-Spencer began an on-again, off-again relationship with actor Russell Crowe in 1989, when they co-starred in the movie The Crossing.
-The film appeared in Australian cinemas in 1990.
+Spencer began an on-again, off-again relationship with actor Russell Crowe in 1989 when they co-starred in the film The Crossing which appeared in Australian cinemas in 1990.
 Crowe and Spencer married on 7 April 2003 at Crowe's farm in Nana Glen, New South Wales.
-They have two sons: one born in 2003 and another in 2006.
+They have two sons: Charles, born in 2003 and Tennyson, born in 2006.
 In October 2012, it was reported that Crowe and Spencer had separated.
-The divorce was finalized in April 2018.
+The divorce was finalised in April 2018.

+Since 2016, she has been in a relationship with author and artist Adam Long.